 For example when 10 individual candidates decide they want to take our lifeguard training course, but not enough to register at least one week ahead of time, we won’t offer the course because with one week left until the anticipated start date, no one has signed up!.

-Similarly many candidates sign up for our Lifeguard and WSI training, but do not send in a payment.
+Similarly many candidates sign up for our Lifeguard and Lifeguard Renewal courses, but do not send in a payment.
 In order to be considered enrolled in any aquatic class at GRCC, a candidate’s payment must register and pay for a course at the same time.
 Organizations paying for individuals or groups of people may submit a check, but should email us prior to registering their candidates.
 Those checks must be made out to "GRCC", including the candidates name and course number in the memo and mail to:

 143 Bostwick Ave NE